Home Warranty Regional Differences: Coverage & Costs by State

 South (FL, TX, LA, GA, SC)

 Air conditioning is the single most critical coverage item in the South.
 Hot, humid climates mean AC systems run nearly year-round, leading to higher wear on compressors, evaporator coils, and refrigerant lines.
-Look for plans with high HVAC coverage caps (ideally $2,000+) and no exclusions for refrigerant or pre-existing wear.
-Coastal states like Florida also face hurricane-adjacent risks — while warranties don't cover storm damage, they do cover water-impacted plumbing and appliances after the fact.
+Look for plans with high HVAC coverage caps (ideally $2,000 or more, with premium plans offering up to $5,000) and no exclusions for refrigerant or pre-existing wear.
+This is especially important in 2026 because the EPA's rules require all new split systems installed after January 1, 2026 to use low-GWP refrigerants like R-454B or R-32, and the July 2026 rule update reshapes how leftover R-410A equipment can be handled.
+Our home warranty HVAC coverage guide breaks down which providers adjusted their limits accordingly.

 Northeast (NY, MA, CT, PA, NH, VT)

 Heating systems dominate here.
 Furnaces, boilers, heat pumps, and steam radiators take a beating through long, cold winters.
 Prioritize plans that explicitly cover boilers and steam systems, which some national providers exclude or cap at low amounts.
-Older housing stock in this region is another concern — many homes date back 50–100+ years, meaning aging pipes, electrical panels, and ductwork are common claim sources.
+Older housing stock in this region is another concern.
+Many homes date back 50 to 100 years or more, meaning aging pipes, electrical panels, and ductwork are common claim sources.
+Our guide to home warranty for old homes covers how age affects eligibility and pricing.

 Midwest (OH, IL, MN, MI, IA, MO)

-The Midwest is the region of extremes — brutal winters AND hot summers mean both heating AND cooling systems face heavy seasonal demand.
+The Midwest is the region of extremes.
+Brutal winters and hot summers mean both heating AND cooling systems face heavy seasonal demand.
 Combination HVAC/heating coverage is essential.
-Hail and wind events are also frequent, making it worth checking whether your warranty covers HVAC units damaged by external elements.
+Hail and wind events are also frequent (wind and hail account for more than 40% of homeowners insurance claim payments nationally), making it worth checking whether your warranty covers HVAC units damaged by external elements.

 West (CA, CO, OR, WA, NV)

 California and other western states face wildfire-driven risks that can damage HVAC systems, electrical wiring, and ductwork.
-While a home warranty won't cover fire damage itself, it can cover the repair or replacement of components degraded by smoke or heat.
-Drought conditions in the Southwest also stress plumbing systems and water heaters — key items to verify are covered.
+While a home warranty will not cover fire damage itself, it can cover the repair or replacement of components degraded by smoke or heat wear.
+Drought conditions in the Southwest also stress plumbing systems and water heaters, key items to verify are covered.

 Southern States Focus